-- 1. define the term radiobiology and trace important historical events relating to the injury of humans exposed to radiation. - 2. explain how radiation interacts with tissue with emphasis on photoelectric absorption and Compton effect. - 3. explain two theories of biologic damage by radiation. - 4. define the term "radiosensitivity" and state the law of Bergonie and Tribondeau. - 5. describe the early effects of radiation. - 6. describe the late effects of radiation, including; radiation effects on the embryo, fetus and child, based on the stages of development: pre-implantation, major organogenesis and growth stage. - 7. describe stochastic and non-stochastic effects of low level radiation over an extended period of time with specific reference to radiology personnel. - 8. explain the fundamental principles of radiation protection for diagnostic radiology; time, shielding and distance. - 9. describe current radiation protection standards, including; the triad of justification, optimization (ALARA) and dose limitation as well as the triad of time, shielding and distance. - 10. state the dose limits for radiation workers and members of the public. - 11. describe various methods for minimizing exposure of both patients and personnel to radiation. - 12. identify equipment specifications for diagnostic radiology and explain how these specifications serve to protect patients and personnel from unnecessary radiation exposure. - 13. explain the concept of radiation risk to the patient according to department radiation protection guidelines.
+- 1. define the term radiobiology and trace important historical events relating to the injury of humans exposed to radiation. - 2. explain how radiation interacts with tissue with emphasis on photoelectric absorption and Compton effect. - 3. explain two theories of biologic damage by radiation. - 4. define the term "radiosensitivity" and state the law of Bergonie and Tribondeau. - 5. describe the early effects of radiation. - 6. describe the late effects of radiation, including; radiation effects on the embryo, fetus and child, based on the stages of development: pre-implantation, major organogenesis and growth stage. - 7. describe stochastic and non-stochastic effects of low level radiation over an extended period of time with specific reference to radiology personnel. - 8. explain the fundamental principles of radiation protection for diagnostic radiology; time, shielding and distance. - 9. describe current radiation protection standards, including; the triad of justification, optimization (ALARA) and dose limitation as well as the triad of time, shielding and distance. - 10. state the dose limits for radiation workers and members of the public. - 11. explain various methods used to estimate the dose to patients. - 12. describe various methods for minimizing exposure of both patients and personnel to radiation. - 13. identify equipment specifications for diagnostic radiology and explain how these specifications serve to protect patients and personnel from unnecessary radiation exposure. - 14. explain the concept of radiation risk to the patient according to department radiation protection guidelines.